19th April 2017, Edinburgh, UK

 - Penelope Eckert (Stanford University, USA)

-- Jennifer Smith and Sophie Holmes-Elliot (Glasgow University, UK)
+- Jennifer Smith (University of Glasgow, UK) and Sophie Holmes-Elliot (University of Southampton, UK)

 - Paul Vogt (Tilburg University, The Netherlands)